2/4/2025

 Tom

 Perfect.
 Can you hear me?
 Yes.
 Great.
 I was just wondering about the order intake and sort of the lead times on these new orders.
-It's quite significant growth both in volumes and amount of orders.
+It's quite significant growth, both in volumes and amount of orders.
 When do you expect to start delivering on these?
-Because you commented a bit on it in Q3 as well, but we haven't really seen a drop through in Q4 sales.
+Because you commented a bit on it in Q3 as well, and we haven't really seen a drop through in Q4 sales.

 speaker

-Niklas Eker-Takking
+Niklas Ek

-CEO (Incoming)
+Incoming CEO

 speaker